 This subject is one of the most controversial among neuroscientists and AI developers.
 In my view, Mind uploading will at some stage be possible as will be a digital consciousness.
 However, I do not believe it would be possible to make an absolutely exact copy of a mind for two reasons.
 Firstly, recording of thoughts, emotions and memories is not an absolutely error-free process.
 There is an environmental noise at a synapse level and in the brain in general.
 Secondly, since at the neuron level information is passed on as an electric current, it generates electromagnetic waves.
 As such electromagnetic waves are subject to quantum mechanics uncertainty theory, which works on probabilities rather than certainties.
 Therefore, a copy of the mind may be very close to the original, but not an exact one.
 Here is my take on it:

-Another one, perhaps the most realistic, is to gradually implant more and more electrodes (see the latest developments by Neuralink) until a person has in fact a dual brain: the wet brain and the overlaid network of billions of electrodes that are a kind of a shadow of the real brain.
-At some stage, a digital brain become the original and the ‘wet’ brain becomes a shadow, until at some stage there is a cut off and a digital mind functions on its own, having a number of synchronized backups.
+- Another one, perhaps the most realistic, is to gradually implant more and more electrodes (e.g., the latest developments by Neuralink) until a person has in fact a dual brain: the wet brain and the overlaid network of billions of electrodes that are a kind of a shadow of the real brain.
+At some stage, a digital brain become the original and the ‘wet’ brain becomes a shadow, until the cut off point when a digital mind functions on its own, having a number of synchronized backups.

 But this is my view.
 Others have a more optimistic view, believing that making a perfect copy of a mind is possible, like in this article by Cave Johnson below.